Chair

 Fi Abraham

-Fi joined our Communications Team in 2020, before moving to her current role as Senior Manager – Palliative Care early 2022.
+Fi joined our Communications Team in 2020, before moving to her current role as Program Director early 2023.
 She is responsible for driving THRF Group’s contribution to improving statewide palliative care within SA through research, education and patient services, plus planning and delivering communication strategies with a focus on palliative care awareness.
 She also develops and promotes the LEAF Project/LifeCycles education around grief and loss literacy into South Australian schools.

 Prior to joining THRF, Fi held various roles both within Australia and the UK at Qantas, Australian F1 Grand Prix Office, Associated Newspapers, Harper Collins, South Australian Tourism Commission, and lecturing at TafeSA.
 Her wealth of experience spans across travel, tourism, event management, business development, education, and non-profit industries, in addition to running her own freelance copywriting business.